slatedocs/slate/source/index.html.md

 Parameter | Type | Description
 --------- | ---- | -----------
-txid | String | (Optional) TransactionID which partner set on the initial OY!
-Bayar URL oy_txid | String | Internal TransactionID from OY! system nominal | BigDecimal | Amount of payment by the Buyer name | String | Name of Buyer
+txid | String | (Optional) TransactionID which partner set on the initial Payment Checkout URL oy_txid | String | Internal TransactionID from OY! system nominal | BigDecimal | Amount of payment by the Buyer name | String | Name of Buyer